PEXANE2/azure-docs.tr-tr/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Dinamik bir grup kuralını güncelleştirme ve yönetme ve üyelik sorunlarını giderme-Azure Active Directory | Microsoft Docs
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Azure portal bir grup üyeliği kuralı oluşturma, durumu denetleme.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand